 S-adenosylmethionine—A single 2006 report suggests that administration of s-adenosylmethionine, a food supplement, may reduce self-mutilating behaviors in adults with this syndrome.
 This supplement, which is available in health food stores, is naturally synthesized by the human body and important for many bodily processes.
 Talk to your doctor before taking any supplements.

 With treatment, the average life expectancy is early- to mid-20s.
 There may be an increased risk of sudden death due to respiratory causes.
-However, many patients live longer with good medical and psychological care.
+However, many people live longer with good medical and psychological care.

 There are no guidelines to prevent Lesch-Nyhan syndrome.
 If you have a family history of this condition, you can talk to a genetic counselor when deciding whether to have children.

 Glick N. Dramatic reduction in self-injury in Lesch-Nyhan disease following S-adenosylmethionine administration.

 Neychev VK, Jinnah H. Sudden death in Lesch-Nyhan disease.